justincy/york-solutions.github.io/_posts/2015-06-11-drawing-family-pedigrees-with-d3.md

 I recently set out to learn how to draw family pedigrees with [D3][d3].
 Their website is full of examples including an actual [pedigree chart][d3-pedigree-example].
-That example was much to simple for my requirements.
+That example was much too simple for my requirements.
 I wanted it to be styled like most pedigrees in software with a box around the person.
 I also wanted it to expand, collapse, pan, and zoom.
 As I perused other D3 examples, I had difficulty mixing and matching techniques and separating the basics from the fancy stylistic